straw-hat-team/adr/src/radar/how-it-works.md

 | Platforms              | Things we build on top of, such as runtimes, infrastructure, hosted services. |
 | Languages & Frameworks | Programming languages and the libraries we write code against.                |

+Every quadrant also has its own page, holding one quadrant of the board and the full list for it.
+That is the place to read a crowded quadrant, and it is reachable from the quadrant name on the board.

 Rings, quadrants, and editions are data, not code.
 They live in `.vitepress/radar.ts`, and every blip is validated against them at build time.
+Adding a quadrant there adds its page and its sidebar entry.

 ## Editions